 2. Bram Stoker’s Dracula (1974)

-This TV movie version of the story is also known as “Dan Curtis’ Dracula” and with good reason; at the time this movie was made, Dan Curtis was the guy behind a little soap opera called Dark Shadows.
+This TV movie version of the story is also known as “Dan Curtis’ Dracula” and with good reason; at the time this movie was made, Dan Curtis was the guy behind a little soap opera you may have heard of called Dark Shadows.
 He directed this version, using a script provided by Richard Matheson at the top of his game and, unbelievably, Jack Palance in the role of Dracula.

 You might think Jack Palance an odd choice for Dracula, but wait until you see him.
 He’s an imposing physical presence almost at once, and his saturnine features are more like Lugosi’s than you might expect.
 His strength is considerable, and he frequently crashes through doors instead of turning into mist or a bat, and that only adds to his ferocity.
 There are even a couple of genuinely chilling moments when Dracula reveals himself to Jonathan Harker.
 Matheson provides a clever tie-in at the end of the film to the historical Dracula, as a nod to Stoker’s influence, and because, well, he’s Richard Matheson and that’s what he does.
 If you haven’t seen this version and you’re a Dracula fan, go check it out, as it does not disappoint.